FORSCOM Best Squad Competition

 |0

-This work, FORSCOM Best Squad Competition [Image 6 of 6], by SGT Tyler Selige, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FORSCOM Best Squad Competition [Image 6 of 6], by SPC Mark Bowman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.